EOEPCA/deployment-guide/docs/quickstart/scripted-deployment.md

   Tailoring of deployment options.
 * **Deployment**<br>
   Creation of cluster and deployment of eoepca services.
-* **Protection**<br>
+* **Manual Steps**<br>
-  Application of protection for authorized access to services.

-The Protection step is split from Deployment as there are some manual steps to be performed before the Protection can be applied.
+  Manual steps to be performed post-deployment.

 ## Configuration

-The script [`deploy/eoepca/eoepca.sh`](https://github.com/EOEPCA/deployment-guide/blob/eoepca-v1.3/deploy/eoepca/eoepca.sh) is configured by some environment variables and command-line arguments.
+The script [`deploy/eoepca/eoepca.sh`](https://github.com/EOEPCA/deployment-guide/blob/eoepca-v1.4/deploy/eoepca/eoepca.sh) is configured by some environment variables and command-line arguments.

 ### Environment Variables